HexmosTech/Lama2/docs/Lama2/docs/tutorials/examples.md

 export REMOTE="http://httpbin.org"
 ```

-### Case 2: Project-level variables
+### Case 2: Root variables

 In Lama2, you can have a large number of API files stored in a hierarchical folder configuration.
 The root of such a project can be signified through `l2config.env`:

-Within such a structure, you can have an API file anywhere, which can use variables defined in the project-level variables:
+Within such a structure, you can have an API file anywhere, which can use variables defined in the root variables:
 **l2config.env**

 ```